broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

-# Genomic Variant Store Quickstart
+# Genomic Variant Store Beta Quickstart

 In this Quickstart, you will learn how to use the Genomic Variant Store (GVS) in a [Terra workspace](LINK_TO_WORKSPACE) with provided example data.

 The [GVS](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/gvs-product-sheet.pdf) is a solution for variant discovery on a large scale developed by the Data Sciences Platform at the Broad Institute of MIT and Harvard.

-**Note:** Only datasets of up to 10,000 samples are being used for beta testing.

 The [GVS beta workspace](LINK_TO_WORKSPACE) contains a fully reproducible example workflow for variant discovery using the GVS workflow.